home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/entity-category.md

 ---
-title: "Entities are assigned an appropriate EntityCategory (IQS016)"
+title: "Entities are assigned an appropriate EntityCategory"
 ---

 ## Reasoning